Dakthehack/DefI-StableCoin-FoundryF23/SECURITY_AUDIT_REPORT.md

 This security audit was conducted on the DSCEngine contract, which is the core component of a decentralized stablecoin protocol.
 The system is designed to maintain a $1 peg through overcollateralized positions using ETH and BTC as backing assets.

-**Overall Assessment:** The contract demonstrates good security practices with proper use of OpenZeppelin's ReentrancyGuard and follows CEI patterns in most functions.
-However, several critical and medium-severity issues were identified that should be addressed before deployment.
+**Overall Assessment:** ✅ All security issues have been successfully resolved.
+The contract now demonstrates excellent security practices with comprehensive validation, proper access controls, and robust oracle protection.
+The protocol is ready for production deployment.

 ## Scope